wazo-platform/wazo-doc/source/installation/postinstall.rst

 Time and date
 =============

-* Configure your locale and default time zone device template with ``xivo-provd`` endpoint ``/provd/cfg_mgr/config`` by editing the default template
+* Configure your locale and default time zone device template with ``wazo-provd`` endpoint ``/provd/cfg_mgr/config`` by editing the default template
 * If needed, reconfigure your timezone for the system::